windmill-labs/windmilldocs/docs/integrations/mailchimp_mandrill.md

 At last, you may be in a situation where you want to extract the relevant details for both forwarded and directly routed e-mails.
 Meaning:

-- if A directly sent e-mail, treat contact details of A ;
+- if A directly sent e-mail, treat contact details of A
-- if A forwarded e-mail from B, treat contact details of B.
+- if A forwarded e-mail from B, treat contact details of B

 Then you have two solutions: